cs-select-team/CS-Select/README.md

  It converts characters like `ü` to the `\uxxxx` notation.

  # Known issues
- - Only works with MySql Version 5.7.20
- - pattern loading doesn't load termination value
+ - Developed and tested on MySql Version 5.7, using newer version might result in unknown bugs
  ## Potential out-of-memory-error
  When creating multiple games in a row there might happen an Out-of-memory-error and the dataset will not be written to the database correctly when using Tomcat.
 This can occur if the application is redeployed often, as Tomcat has a problem